WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/btcr_did_resolver.md

 By: Kim Hamilton Duffy, Christopher Allen, Ryan Grant

-This describes the process of resolving a BTCR DID into a DID Document
+This describes the process of resolving a BTCR DID into a DID Document.
+The draft reference implementation is available at https://github.com/WebOfTrustInfo/btcr-did-tools-js (see didFormatter.js).
+Note not all steps described in this document are implemented yet.

+[See the BTCR playground](https://weboftrustinfo.github.io/btcr-tx-playground.github.io/) for a live demonstration.
+The BTCR playground uses the draft reference implementation BTCR DID resolver.

 ## Input: BTCR DID